apache/pulsar-dotpulsar/README.md

 ## Getting Started

 DotPulsar is written entirely in C# and implement Apache Pulsar's [binary protocol](https://pulsar.apache.org/docs/en/develop-binary-protocol/).
 Other options was using the [C++ client library](https://pulsar.apache.org/docs/en/client-libraries-cpp/) (which is what the [Python client](https://pulsar.apache.org/docs/en/client-libraries-python/) and [Go client](https://pulsar.apache.org/docs/en/client-libraries-go/) do) or build on top of the [WebSocket API](https://pulsar.apache.org/docs/en/client-libraries-websocket/).
-We decided to implement the binary protocol in order to gain full control and maximize portability and performance.
+We decided to implement the binary protocol to gain full control and maximize portability and performance.

-DotPulsar's API is strongly inspired by Apache Pulsar's official [Java client](https://pulsar.apache.org/docs/en/client-libraries-java/), but a 100% match is not goal.
+DotPulsar's API is strongly inspired by Apache Pulsar's official [Java client](https://pulsar.apache.org/docs/en/client-libraries-java/), but a 100% match is not a goal.

 Let's see how to produce, consume and read messages.